Snap-sec/blog/_posts/[DRAFT]2026-08-10-CustomDBAccess.md

 ## Affected Roles

-The submission listed the following role escalations:
+The reported role escalations were:

 | Role                   | Escalation               |
 | ---------------------- | ------------------------ |